ViniExplorer/Nand2Tetris-Software/README.md

-# Nand2Tetris-Software
+# Vini's Nand2Tetris Software Solutions
-These are my solutions for projects 6-12 of the Nand2Tetris course.
+These are my solutions for projects 6-12 of the Nand2Tetris course, the software section.

+This spans a full Jack (a Java like language from this course) compiler, and the OS libraries for the Hack computer.

 The projects are organised as such:
 - **6**: Assembler -> translate Hack Assembly code into binary instructions.